 Phosphorous is a common ingredient used in all types of detergents because it helps to clean and remove grime at the same time.
 Flushing phosphates into your septic tank can kill bacteria and enzymes that reside in your tank and are used to decompose waste.
-Phosphates can filter through your septic drainfield, eventually, enter the surrounding soil, and transferring into nearby waterways, killing fish, plants, and other wildlife and even causing algae blooms.
+Phosphates can filter through your septic drain field, eventually, enter the surrounding soil, and transfer into nearby waterways, killing fish, plants, and other wildlife and even causing algae blooms.
 Detergent manufacturers do not usually list how much phosphate is in their product.
 If you read labels, you may find products that list they are free of phosphates.

 Quality Over Quantity

 By design, household cleaners are harsh and dangerous.
 They are intended to break down grease and dirt and kill germs.
 The more powerful and toxic the cleanser, the more harmful it can be to your septic system.
 Everything from toilet bowl cleaners and sink or bathtub sprays to hand soaps can contribute to the destruction of good bacteria in the septic tank.
 However, trying to find septic-safe products is not an easy task and can be confusing.

-Using septic tank friendly chemicals can prevent expensive repairs and avoid serious health problems.
+Using septic tank-friendly chemicals can prevent expensive repairs and avoid serious health problems.
 Most all-natural cleaners are septic safe.
-One of the best ways to ensure you are using septic safe laundry soap and dishwashing liquids are to reference the US Environmental Protection Agency’s (EPA) list of Safer Choice products.
+One of the best ways to ensure you are using septic-safe laundry soap and dishwashing liquids is to reference the US Environmental Protection Agency’s (EPA) list of Safer Choice products.
 Non-chlorine, non-ammonia, non-antibacterial, non-toxic, and biodegradable cleaning products may not only be better for some members of your family as well as the environment, but they will also reduce the cleaning agents that enter the septic system.
 Keeping your septic tank healthy can extend its useful life saving you time, money, and headaches.
 Learn more about proper septic tank care here.